 IFTA allows for a grace period into the last day of February of each year.
-Because of this grace period, a tax return must be filed for the first quarter of a year if you have not submitted a written letter of cancellation to the department to cancel your IFTA license at the end of any given tax year.
+Because of this grace period, a tax return must be filed for the first quarter of a year if you have not submitted a written letter of cancellation to the Department to cancel your IFTA license at the end of any given tax year.

-As noted earlier, the Department may also revoke your IFTA license if you do not comply with record keeping requirements.
+The Department may also revoke your IFTA license if you do not comply with record keeping requirements.